Anacostia station: Legal and funding battles

 In December 1978, Metro announced that cost considerations had forced it to abandon the high-vault ceiling design for all unbuilt stations (except Navy Yard), and that a less-costly design would be used at the Anacostia station.
 In late 1978 and 1979, a controversy erupted over parking at the planned station.
 In 1978, Metro proposed building a 2,000-space parking lot on the west side of the Anacostia Freeway.
 Angry residents, protesting the amount of traffic which would come into their residential neighborhood, forced Metro to reduce the size of the parking lot to 1,300 spaces.
 In January 1979, Metro proposed building a 500-space parking garage at the proposed Anacostia station, and adding another 800 temporary spaces by paving over a part of Anacostia Park (to be removed once additional parking was built at the terminus of the Green Line at Rosecroft).
 But residents resisted this plan as well on the grounds that too much traffic would clog local streets.
 (These concerns were resolved in March 1980.)
 By July 1979, despite the release of billions of dollars in construction funds by the U.S. Department of Transportation, Metro had pushed the construction of the Anacostia station to mid-1985 and the completion of the Branch Avenue Line to late 1986.
 But construction deadlines continued to slip.
 Despite reaffirming its Branch Avenue Line construction deadlines in December 1979, in January 1980 Metro announced that completion of the Green Line terminus would be pushed back six more months to 1987.
-In January 1981, Metro admitted that the station would not open until 1990 because of funding constraints.
+In January 1981, Metro admitted that the station would not open until 1990 due to funding constraints.

 Controversies regarding the siting of the Green Line continued, however.
 In May 1980, a group of business owners sued Metro on the grounds that the decision to change the course of the Green Line was illegal because it had been undertaken without a public hearing (in violation of Metro's rules).
 In February 1981, Judge Norman Park Ramsey of the U.S. District for Maryland ruled against Metro, Metro's appeal failed, and on March 16, 1982, Judge Ramsey barred Metro from spending any money on the construction of the Rosecroft Raceway route for the southern half of the Green Line.
 District residents also protested the siting of the route.
 Advisory Neighborhood Commission (ANC) 6C (an elected local governmental body advising the District government on neighborhood issues) asked Metro to move the Anacostia Metro station from its proposed location on Howard Road between Firth Sterling Avenue SE and Martin Luther King, Jr., Avenue SE to the intersection of Good Hope Road SE and Anacostia Drive SE.
 In May 1981, Metro changed its estimate for the opening of the Anacostia station to early 1988.
 Metro estimated on December 9, 1981, that the Anacostia station would open in late 1989.